 This tea is made from Shui Xian cultivar following the process of traditional Lapsang Souchong 正山小種.
 Yet, we do not call it Lapsang Souchong.
 Because the standard of Lapsang Souchong is to use local tea in Tong Mu.
 The name of Souchong is originally referring to the local seed-grown tea in Tong Mu Guan.

-2 Types of Lapsang Shouchong
+Two Types of Lapsang Souchong

 Currently, there are two types of Lapsang Souchong in Tong Mu Guan.